cloudmesh/technologies/chapters/tech/sge.md

 Before 2012, the licensed version of SGE at the time, Oracle Grid Engine, was used on the cloud for a while and could handle thousands of nodes.
 In 2012, it was tested for scalability on 10,000 nodes of Amazon EC2 clusters in 2012.
-As a result, there are still work  to be done to optimize the run on 10,000 nodes and it is believed that OGE can handle all the way up to 20,000 in the future [@www-fa18-523-83-sge-scalablelogic].
+As a result, there are :o: still work  to be done to optimize the run on 10,000 nodes and it is believed that OGE can handle all the way up to 20,000 in the future [@www-fa18-523-83-sge-scalablelogic].
 In 2018, Univa Grid Engine was able to operate on one million cores on AWS [@www-fa18-523-83-univa-grid-engine-wiki].